-Historically, Costa Rica was home to four indigenous tribes, who were virtually wiped out when the Europeans arrived, so that today only 1% of Costa Rica’s population descends from its original inhabitants.
+Historically, Costa Rica was home to four indigenous tribes, who were virtually wiped out when the Europeans arrived.
+Today only one percent of Costa Rica’s population are descendants from the original inhabitants.
 The majority of the population is of European descent, while African and Chinese compose the rest.

-In the past, thanks to exports of coffee, bananas and pineapples Costa Rica has had a relatively prosperous economy.
+Thanks to exports of coffee, bananas and pineapples, Costa Rica has enjoyed a relatively prosperous economy.
 More recently, pharmaceuticals, software development and ecotourism have become important industries, with tourism earnings now contributing the most to the Costa Rican economy.

 By far, tourists from the United States make up the largest proportion of foreign visitors.
-A Central American time zone and affordable flights taking as little as 3 hours proving an irresistible combination for Americans wanting to experience the tropics without the long-haul.
-For patients looking for good-quality affordable treatment in a destination suiting all tastes, lifestyles and budgets, Costa Rica ticks all the boxes.
+Affordable flights taking as little as three hours prove an irresistible combination for Americans wanting to experience the tropics along with a dental treatment.
+For patients seeking high-quality affordable treatment in a destination suiting all tastes, lifestyles and budgets, Costa Rica ticks all the boxes.

 (Image by: Carlos Reusser Monsalvez)

-Hotel accommodation in Costa Rica ranges from basic backpacker hostels for less than $10 a night to luxury 5* hotels from around $100 a night to all-inclusive resorts and ecolodges, where the sky is the limit as far as budget is concerned.
+Hotel accommodations in Costa Rica range from basic backpacker hostels for less than $10 a night to luxury five-star hotels from around $100 a night to all-inclusive resorts.

-High season from December to April is also the dry season, where accommodation tends to be at its most expensive and it is advisable to book and confirm your accommodation well before you arrive.
+High season (from December to April) is also the dry season, where accommodations are more expensive; during peak season you should book and confirm your accommodation well before you arrive.

-Some of our clinics are able to offer free of discounted hotel accommodation, depending on the nature and amount of dental treatment you have, and this can be arranged through your booking with Dental Departures.
+Depending on the extent of your dental treatment, some of our clinics offer free or discounted hotel accommodations, which can be arranged through your booking with Dental Departures.

 (Image by: Arvind Grover)

-We also visit our dental clinics in Costa Rica which are at least of the same standard as clinics back home, utilising the same techniques, equipment and international protocols that dentists in the US and Canada use.
+We also visit our dental clinics in Costa Rica which are at least of the same standard as clinics back home, utilizing the same techniques, equipment and international protocols as dentists in the US and Canada.

-Yes – all of our dental clinics have warranties or guarantees on the work their dentists carry out, as well as any lab work, for instance on crowns, dentures etc.
+Our best dental clinics carry warrantees on the work their dentists carry out, as well as any lab work, such as crowns, implants and dentures.

-Booking your appointment through Dental Departures not only ensures you receive your care through a quality-checked dentist, but also gives you extra peace of mind that should you experience any problems we will be on-hand to take care of you.
+Booking your appointment through Dental Departures not only ensures you receive your care from a quality-checked dentist, but also gives you extra peace of mind that should you experience any problems we are on-hand to take care of you.

-No. Although Spanish is the main language in Costa Rica, English is spoken widely.
-Our dentists all speak English very well.
-Many are used to treating international patients from the US and Canada, and many have also had training in the US too.
+No. Although Spanish is the main language in Costa Rica, English is spoken widely in airports, hotels and restaurants.
+Our best dentists speak fluent English, and are accustomed treating international patients from the US and Canada.

 Cash is accepted by most dental offices – either US dollars or the Costa Rican colόn.
-US dollars are accepted widely throughout Costa Rica in big hotels or restaurants, but you will need Costa Rican currency for everyday transactions.
+While US dollars are widely accepted in hotels and restaurants, you will need Costa Rican currency for everyday transactions.

 (Image by: Arturo Sotilo)

-Dental clinics in Costa Rica are not usually able to bill your insurance company directly.
-However, you may be eligible for reimbursement when you return home if your insurance company provides for out-of-network care.
+Dental clinics in Costa Rica generally do not bill your insurance company directly.
+However, you may be eligible for reimbursement when you return home if your insurance company provides out-of-network coverage.

-Before you book an appointment, check with your insurance company and if they will reimburse you make sure you find out what documents and forms to bring with you as your dentist in Costa Rica will need to sign the paperwork.
+Before you book an appointment, check with your insurance company.
+If you're covered, then you'll want to learn which documents and forms to bring along, so your Costa Rica dentist can help process the paperwork.

 Our dentists are open all year round and any time is a good time to visit.
-Although if weather conditions are important, you may want to think about the following:
+If weather conditions are important, you may want to consider the following:

-The weather is essentially tropical, but variations in climate fluctuate throughout the country due to topography and distances to the sea.
-The highlands tend to be cold and the cloud forest cool and misty, and even during the dry season it is moist and your hair will get wet.
-The Central Valley and San Jose are spring-like the year round and both the Pacific and Caribbean coasts are hot the year round.
+While the weather is essentially tropical, temperature and rainful varies throughout the country dependent upon topography and distance to the sea.
+The highlands tend to be cold and the cloud forest cool and misty; even during the dry season the high places can be misty and cool.
+The Central Valley and San Jose are spring-like year rount; both the Pacific and Caribbean coasts are hot year round.

 (Image by: Carlescs79)

-Many of Costa Rica’s tourist draws such as the jungles, mountains, volcanoes etc. are not suitable for wheelchairs at all.
+Many of Costa Rica’s tourist draws such as the wildlfe preserves, rain forest, mountains and volcanoes, are not suitable for wheelchairs.

 Make sure if you are setting off into the wilderness of the jungles that you are adequately prepared for your trip.
-If your usual daily exercise routine is non-existent don’t embark on a 15km trek on your first outing.
-There are lots of smaller trails aimed for beginners.
+If your usual daily exercise routine is non-existent don’t embark on a 15km trek on your first outing, or immediately following a dental treatment!

 Mountaintop gateway towns such as Monteverde and Santa Elena have an artistic vibe about them with cool galleries and interesting tourist shops.
-These towns are also the starting points for trekking and hiking expeditions, white-water rafting and canopy tours of the rainforest, either on foot or on ski-lift style rides through the tree-tops.
+These towns are also the starting points for trekking and hiking expeditions, whitewater rafting and canopy tours of the rainforests, either on foot or on the famous zip line rides through the treetops.

 There are plenty of swimming and snorkeling opportunities on both the Caribbean and Pacific coasts, and beach bunnies won’t be disappointed with miles of sandy beaches at Punta Uva, Puerto Limon, Talamanca and Montezuma, to name but a few.
 Scuba diving is best in Playa del Coco.

 San Jose is full of museums, galleries and shopping, and offers slightly more sedate downtime than other high-octane pursuits to be found elsewhere in Costa Rica.
-As does a trip to Sarchi, nestled amid coffee-covered hillsides and home to over 200 artisan workshops.
+As does a trip to Sarchi, nestled amid coffee-covered hillsides and home to more than 200 artisan workshops.

 A trip to Volcan Arenal is particularly impressive at night, when constant eruptions of red-hot lava can be seen in the darkness.
 On the flanks of Arenal, La Fortuna is a friendly town providing lots of activities including hot springs, waterfalls, bungee-jumping, horse-riding and canyoning.

-As if there isn’t enough to do, you are never far away from a championship golf-course, if something a little more sedate is what you have in mind.
+As if there isn’t enough to do, you are never far away from a championship golf course, many abutting an ocean or rainforest view.

 (Image by: ryankozie)

-The majority of people arrive by air at Aeorpuerto Internacional Juan Santamaria (SJO), just northwest of San Jose, which is pretty much located in the middle of the country.
-Increasingly, there are more flights now landing in Liberia to the northwest of the country at Aueropuerto Internacional Daniel Oduber Quiros (LIR), especially from the US and Canada.
+Most international tourists arrive by air, into Aeorpuerto Internacional Juan Santamaria (SJO), just northwest of San Jose, located in the middle of the country.
+For those heading to the Guanacaste region in the north, flights are now more frequent to Liberia, at Aueropuerto Internacional Daniel Oduber Quiros (LIR).

-Driving in Costa Rica is relatively safe, but it may take you a few days to get used the rules of the road.
-Your driver’s license from home is usually valid for up to 90 days.
-Most car rental agencies are located in San Jose, and while driving throughout the rest of Costa Rica is reasonably pleasant, San Jose is overcrowded and finding somewhere to park near impossible.
+By Car: Driving in Costa Rica is relatively safe, and your driver’s license from home is usually valid for up to 90 days.
+Most car rental agencies are located in San Jose.
+While driving through rural Costa Rica is great for do-it-yourself sightseeing, San Jose is overcrowded and parking can be a challenge.

-Local buses are cheap, frequent and will take you to just about anywhere – the longest journey out of San Jose costing no more than $15.
+By bus: Local buses are cheap, frequent and will take you to just about anywhere – the longest journey out of San Jose costs no more than $15.

-In San Jose the taxis have meters, even though many drivers don’t use them.
-Outside of San Jose taxis are not metered and you will have to negotiate a price upfront.
+Taxis: In San Jose the taxis have meters, although many drivers don’t use them.
+Arrange for only official taxis and insist on metered or a pre-negotiated rate.
+Outside San Jose taxis are not metered and you will want to negotiate a price upfront.

-Call our Toll-Free number of book online for your dentist in Costa Rica.
+Call our toll-free number of book online for your dentist in Costa Rica.
 Know-before-you-guy and use our website to find your dentist, read patient reviews and view clinics with virtual tours and high resolution photos.
-Get high-quality dental care at low prices - book with Dental Departures.
+Get high-quality dental care at low prices - book with Dental Departures today!